-While it is impossible to predict accurately how many people will be displaced over the next few decades, the best estimates indicate that sea-level rise alone will displace 18 million within the river delta country's borders, which will present Bangladesh with an enormous challenge for coping with the reality of simply caring for its citizens.
+While it is impossible to predict accurately how many people will be displaced over the next few decades, the best estimates indicate that sea-level rise alone will displace 18 million within this river delta country's borders, which will present Bangladesh with an enormous challenge for coping with the reality of simply caring for its citizens.
 Probal Rashid takes us there.

 Crisis in Bangladesh